krasoffski/pytasks/getting_started_with_python.md

 experienced programmers.
 Not to mention the fact, that you can check your solution using prepared tests.
 Also some popular solutions might use bad practices but this happen mostly for new tasks and quite rare.
-Furthermore, if your correct solution does not pass tests check `issue` link, some tasks might have incorrect tests.
+Furthermore, if your correct solution does not pass tests, check `issue` link, some tasks might have incorrect tests.

 Moreover, from this point we have to dive in Python standard library and Python